nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 Each Miniserver state change is broadcasted over MQTT, using the following topic structure:

 ```
-<mqtt_topic_ms>/<serialnr>/<uuid> <value>
+<mqttTopic>/<serialnr>/<uuid> <value>
 ```

-Each MQTT message uses a topic name `<mqtt_topic_ms>` as is defined in the configuration, to identify messages send to or from a Loxone Miniserver.
+Each MQTT message uses a topic name `<mqttTopic>` as is defined in the configuration, to identify messages send to or from a Loxone Miniserver.
 The next topic level specifies the serial number `serialnr` of the Miniserver, followed by a unique identifier `uuid` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.

 If enabled, each last Miniserver control state broadcast is retained by the MQTT server.
 This enables MQTT clients to receive the latest state values immediately after subscribing to the topic.